The Septic Surgeon

 What does the work look like at my house?

 The seller has up to 6 months to perform the septic inspection and record the paperwork with PDEQ.
-All that paperwork gets sent over to title BEFORE close of escrow.
+All paperwork gets sent over to title BEFORE close of escrow.

 Call to schedule